-If waiting 6 months isn't possible for you, you can try other tuners in our area.
+If waiting a couple months isn't possible for you, you can try other tuners in our area.
 I've listed some below alphabetically along with their home county; many will travel to neighboring counties.
 I'll update this list as I find more information.
 If I've missed someone you'd like me to include, please email or call me.

 Mercer County: David Allen (540)381-6406 (from VA but comes to WV); John Corbett (304)952-4472; Carolyn MacNeal (540)599-8770 (from VA but comes to WV); Jeff Shrewsbury (304)716-6095

 Raleigh County: Tim Edwards (740)593-3998; Nate Shelton (304)575-6636